 Typical ways of mounting samples in order to scan and measure their dimensional profiles:

-Mechanical component sample ready for scanning and an archived scan of sample.
+Mechanical component sample ready for scanning and an archived scan of the sample.

-Bone sample ready for scanning and an archived scan of sample.
+Bone sample ready for scanning and an archived scan of the sample.

 As well as the measurement of dimensional profiles, Stable Micro Systems also manufactures instruments that measure the tensile and compressional properties of 3D printed parts.
 As with any manufacturing innovation, the end product must go through a quality control process to assess its physical properties.
 A Texture Analyser is a crucial part of this procedure, giving a reliable way to test the mechanical properties of 3D printed objects by applying a choice of compression, tension, extrusion, adhesion, bending or cutting tests to measure a product’s physical properties e.g. tensile strength, flexural modulus, fracturability, compressibility, to name but a few.